-Among Anderson’s films can be counted Prehistoric Women (1951), one of his first movie jobs, Invasion of the Saucer Men (1957), Invasion of the Body Snatchers (1957), Godzilla Raids Again (1955/1959), The Time Machine (1960), Escape from the Planet of the Apes (1971) and Superman (1978).
+Among Anderson’s films can be counted Prehistoric Women (1951), one of his first movie jobs, Invasion of the Saucer Men (1957), Invasion of the Body Snatchers (1957), Godzilla Raids Again (1955/1959, review), The Time Machine (1960), Escape from the Planet of the Apes (1971) and Superman (1978).
 He also did effects for the epic Taras Bulba (1962) and the war film Tobruk (1967), for which he was nominated for an Oscar.
 He was awarded an Emmy lifetime achievement award in 2007.
 Anderson sadly passed away in September 2015.
 However, his company, founded by his special effects-producing father Howard Anderson in 1927, still exists today.
 It was taken over by his son Howard Anderson III and is currently run by his granddaughter Karen Anderson, although it has stopped producing VFX because of the stiff competition, and now provides shooting and editing services on the fringes of Hollywood, like last-minute shots second unit work, inserts, promotional interviews and so forth.
 The Howard Anderson company produced an optical printer that was purchased by George Lucas for the Star Wars (1977) special effects, and was subsequently used for most of Lucasfilms’ movies up until the digital age.
 Here you can watch a short interview clip with Howard Anderson Jr.

 The practical effects, such as wirework, of Phantom from Space were done by Hungary-born Alex Weldon, who had worked on a handful of films prior to this.
 In 1961 Weldon was hired by Samuel Bronston to do the effects on King of Kings, that was shot in Spain.
 As Spain didn’t have much of a special effects business, Weldon hired a bunch of young, talented guys including Manuel Baquera and Antonio Parra, who would later found their own SFX workshop and work on a number of spaghetti westerns and big Hollywood productions in Spain.